lestergw/HOF_Predictions/README.md

 ## Problem Scope

 Before diving into any numbers or code, I deemed it necessary to define the scope for this project.
-To maintain simplicity of understanding and feasibility of project completion, I decided to only model hitters.
+To maintain simplicity of understanding and feasibility of project completion, I decided to model hitters only.
 Similarly, of all the stats, accolades, and off-the-field factors that can influence a player's value, I decided to only use batting statistics as predictor variables.
-The drawbacks of such an approach are detailed in the *Limitations* section of this report.
+The drawbacks of such an approach are detailed in the *[Limitations](#limitations)* section of this report.

 I also wanted to conceptualize how I would perform training, validation, and testing splits on the data.
 After considering strategies such as a rolling window modeling approach or specific subsets of data representing different eras of baseball, I ultimately decided to adopt a simple approach.
 My training and validation data sets would be randomly sampled from all years excluding the 5 most recent years required for MLB players to qualify for the HOF ballot: 1900-2016.
 The test data set would merely be the current or retired players not yet eligible for the HOF ballot in the 2017-2021 time frame.